Youtube at many videos discussing Plagiarism. One of the better videos can be found here.

-Plagiarism is presenting someone else's work, accidentially or intentionally, as your own work.
+Plagiarism is presenting someone else's work, accidentally or intentionally, as your own work.

 There are no laws governing plagiarism.
 Vice President Joe Biden had to withdraw from the 1988 presidential election when the media accused him of plagiarizing a speech from a British politician - and that is after he was forced to admit plagiarizing in law school!
 Michael Belleiles had to resign his professorship at Emory University for plagiarism.
 CNN journalist Fareed Zakaria was suspended a month's pay for plagiarism.

 The penalties at McNeese State University are covered in the Academic Integrity Policy and the Student Handbook (Code of Conduct).
 The professor usually determines the penalty.
+More often than not, the penalty is re-doing the assignment in a much shorter period of time, or receiving a significant cut in point.
 Penalties for students include receiving an F grade on assignments, receiving an F grade for the course, repeating courses, and suspension or expulsion from school.

 The following is intended to help you avoid plagiarism.

 Sometimes it is difficult to determine whether an idea or fact is common knowledge.
 Water freezes at 32 degrees Fahrenheit and 0 degrees Celsius.
 That is common knowledge.
 George Washington was the first "President of the United States."
 Some sources argue that John Hanson was the first president; but his title was "President of the Continental Congress."
 However, President John Hanson is not common knowledge, so a citation is appropriate.
 Even though it is easy to Google "President John Hanson" and confirm his place in history, it is a good habit to cite facts.